Expansion of SC park known for spider lilies tied to $8.3M for Gallo winery project

 As part of a larger incentive package being negotiated with Gallo, lawmakers gave initial approval for the state Department of Commerce to raise $8.3 million to cover the cost of the wetlands mitigation, as well as $350,000 for road improvements, to include a turn lane for the facility.
 The money will be raised through a bond sale, unless lawmakers later agree to fund it within the state budget.

-Lawmakers also gave the first nod to SCDNR's $1 million purchase of 385 acres, located about six miles from the town of Fort Lawn, that borders the agency-owned wildlife area's current 1,049-acre footprint.
-The land will be bought from New York-based environmental non-profit Open Space Institute using funds raised from timber harvesting on state land, relicensing funds from utility companies and various unspent grant money.
+Lawmakers also gave the first nod to DNR's $1 million purchase of 385 acres, located about 6 miles from the town of Fort Lawn, that borders the agency-owned wildlife area's current 1,049-acre footprint.
+The land will be bought from New York-based environmental nonprofit Open Space Institute using funds raised from timber harvesting on state land, relicensing funds from utility companies and various unspent grant money.

-"The property primarily consists of forested uplands that provide habitat for deer, turkey, and small game species," SCDNR wrote in its request.
+"The property primarily consists of forested uplands that provide habitat for deer, turkey, and small game species," DNR wrote in its request.

 The Gallo-related portion of this project is 109 acres, located on the eastern side of the Catawba River, across from the state park.